 Some startups have established methods in place to work out how much equity to give away.
 For example, some roles and responsibilities may warrant a higher share of equity than others.

 Here are some guidelines to help you determine how much equity to split with different groups of people, as well as some calculators and resources that can help you work out who should get what:

 Founders and co-founders

-The good news is that you can agree between your fellow co-founders on how much equity to keep between yourselves.
+The good news is that you can agree with your fellow co-founders on how much equity to keep between yourselves.

 If you all have a relatively equal hand in the startup, you may choose to split equity evenly.
 We’d recommend choosing how much equity that you each get, and then having a ‘pool’ of equity to give to other stakeholders.
 That way, you’re not giving away your own personal equity to other people as they come on board the business.